-3. Excavation/Dredging, and Dumping
+4. !
+Dredging/Excavation, Filling and Dumping

-- The Applicant shall identify and quantify all dredging/ excavation, (i) excavated/dredged sediment/mud transportation and disposal activities and requirements.
+- (i) Applicant shall identify and quantify all excavation/dredging, excavated/dredged sediment/mud transportation and disposal activities and requirements.
 Potential dumping ground to be involved shall also be identified.
 Appropriate field investigation, sampling and chemical and biological laboratory tests to characterize the sediment/mud concerned shall be conducted.
-The ranges of parameters to be analysed; the number, type and methods of sampling; sample preservation; chemical and biological laboratory test methods to be used shall be agreed with the Director (with reference to section 4.4.2(c) of the TM) prior to the commencement of the tests and document in the EIA report for consideration.
+The ranges of parameters to be analyzed; the number, type and methods of sampling; sample preservation; chemical and biological laboratory test methods to be used shall be agreed with the Director (with reference to Section 4.4.2(c) of the TM) prior to the commencement of the tests and document in the EIA report for consideration.
 The categories of sediment/mud which are to be disposed of in accordance with a permit granted under the Dumping at Sea Ordinance (DASO) shall be identified by both chemical and biological tests and their quantities shall be estimated.
 If the presence of any serious contamination of sediment/mud which requires special treatment/disposal is confirmed, the Applicant shall identify the most appropriate treatment and/or disposal arrangement and demonstrate its feasibility.
-The Applicant shall provide supporting documents, such as agreement by the relevant facilities management authorities, to demonstrate the viability of any treatment/disposal plan. - (ii) The Applicant shall identify and evaluate the best practicable excavation/dredging methods to minimize excavation/dredging and dumping requirements based on the criterion that existing sediment/mud shall be left in place and not to be disturbed as far as possible.
+The Applicant shall provide supporting document, such as agreement by the relevant facilities management authorities, to demonstrate the viability of any treatment/disposal plan. - (ii) The Applicant shall identify and evaluate the best practical dredging/excavation methods to minimize dredging/excavation and dumping requirements based on the criterion that existing sediment/mud shall be left in place and not to be disturbed as far as possible.